joonsunn/my-VM-setup/proxmox-experience.md

 ufw allow 48010/udp
 ```

-Downside to `moonlight` is that need to login to server device to start the `sunshine` service, which means no autologin/start on bootup.
+Downside to `moonlight` is that need to login to server device to start the `sunshine` service, which means no autologin/start on bootup, unless specially set up to do from server side (unlike xRDP where connection can be established without needing to be logged in locally first).
+Reference info (did not execute): <https://forum.level1techs.com/t/how-to-set-up-headless-sunshine-on-ubuntu-server-22-04-with-an-nvidia-gpu/197106>u/197106>

-Info on setting up headless sunshine: <https://forum.level1techs.com/t/how-to-set-up-headless-sunshine-on-ubuntu-server-22-04-with-an-nvidia-gpu/197106>
+Windows does not have virGL drivers yet, so no point in installing `sunshine` on it because it will still only use VirtIO drivers, which is software rendering.
+Though Moonlight automatically detects the server once `sunshine` is properly installed on a Windows VM, without having to input IP address manually.